Briarcliff (mansion)

-Briarcliff was the mansion and estate of Asa Griggs "Buddy" Candler Jr. (1880–1953), and is now the Briarcliff Campus of Emory University.
+Briarcliff was the mansion and estate of Asa Griggs "Buddie" Candler Jr. (1880–1953), and is now the Briarcliff Campus of Emory University.
 The estate was built in 1922 on 42 acres on Williams Mill Road, now Briarcliff Road in Druid Hills near Atlanta.
 Williams Mill Road would be renamed Briarcliff Road in the 1920s after the estate that Asa Jr. would build there.
 It was listed on the National Register of Historic Places in 1988.

 Asa Jr. was the eccentric son of Asa Griggs Candler, co-founder of Coca-Cola.
 Candler Jr. helped build his father's business into an empire.
 He later became a real-estate developer, opening the Briarcliff Hotel at the corner of Ponce de Leon Avenue and N. Highland Ave. in Atlanta's Virginia Highland neighborhood.

 Beginnings as Briarcliff Farm

 In 1910, Asa Jr. moved from the fashionable Inman Park neighborhood where his father also had a mansion, to a "ramshackle" farmhouse on Briarcliff Farm, 42 acres.
 The farm was just north of Callanwolde, his brother Charles' estate.
 Asa Jr. managed a huge agricultural operation which provided meat and produce to local retailers.
 Cows, sheep, pigs and chickens were raised on the farm.
 During World War I, Briarcliff Farm supplied milk to Fort Gordon.

 The farm was lauded for its use of electric lights and fans, even individual drinking fountains for the cows, its cleanliness, air and light, resulting in sanitary conditions that led to higher yields and quality.